kk663/znn-release/docs/local_tutorial.rst

 The raw image stack and the corresponding labelled image stack are defined as a **Sample**.

-The ``.spec`` file format allows you to specify multiple files as inputs (stack images) and outputs (ground truth labels) for a given experiment (you can have multiple input stacks for both training and forward-pass/inference).
+The ``.spec`` file format allows you to specify multiple files as inputs (stack images) and outputs (ground truth labels) for a given experiment (you can have multiple input stacks for both training and inference or forward pass).

 Recall that we have two image stacks: stack1 and stack2.
 Let's define the raw image stacks as inputs in the ``.spec`` file:
 ::